abeatrix/Toripuru-Toraiado/README.md

 <br/><b>Instruction Art is from 萩酢 on pixiv:</b>

 ## -Updates
+- 9/4/2020  Added new rule - Plus rule - not deployed
 - 9/3/2020  Added visual effect and worked on front page of the game.
 - 9/2/2020  Added function to generate more cards.
 - 9/1/2020  Base game completed.
 Will add more rules and cards to the game in the next few days.
 Would like to add visual effect in the near future.